 In 2014 I discovered Heaven’s Family through the North Korean Christians Ministry after searching the web for ways to help suffering believers in this country.
 Over the next two years I fell in love with the ministries of Heaven’s Family and felt drawn to be more involved.

 I felt a new desire to use my experience and education as a Web Developer to support missions, so I reached out to Heaven’s Family for some work advice.
 That conversation lead to a six-month internship in 2016 and a full-time job as a part of the Web Team in 2017.
-In 2018, I stepped into the role of Website Administrator and am now fully responsible for managing Heaven’s Family’s websites and online communications.
+In 2018, I became fully responsible for directing Heaven’s Family’s websites and online communications.

 After finding myself in jail for the second time in one year, I surrendered my life to the Lord in 2002.
 I began reading and obeying God’s Word and what do you know, my life changed.
 My love for God, His people, and His work has grown year after year.
 There is nothing I would rather do with my life than spend it for Him.